eclipse-theia/theia-website/src/docs/user_ai.md

 ### App Tester (Chat Agent)

-The App Tester is an AI-driven agent that helps you test browser-based applications using Playwright (using a Playwright MCP server).
+The App Tester is an AI-driven agent that helps you test browser-based applications.
 It performs end-to-end (E2E) testing by interacting directly with your running application in a browser, focusing on testing the application through its UI rather than generating unit tests for business logic.

 **How to Use the App Tester:**